 Beginning in mid-2011, monthly wellhead gas prices fell fairly rapidly, reaching a low of \$1.94 per MMBtu for the month of April 2012 before rebounding after that.
-Annual average prices are currently projected to average about \$2.78 per MMBtu for 2012, significantly below the plan forecast of \$4.90 per MMBtu.
+Annual average prices averaged about \$2.75 per MMBtu for 2012, significantly below the plan's forecast of \$4.90 per MMBtu.

 More recently, the decline in market prices appears to have reversed and prices have begun increasing since April 2012.
 This has been reflected in steadily rising monthly actual prices, as well as increasing forward market prices.
-Meanwhile, the US Department of Energy is currently forecasting wellhead gas prices to average about \$3.52 per MMBtu during 2013, compared to the plan forecast of \$5.40 per MMBtu.
+Meanwhile, the U.S. Department of Energy is currently forecasting wellhead gas prices to average about \$3.53 per MMBtu during 2013, compared to the plan's forecast of \$5.40 per MMBtu.

-The Council has issued two updates to its natural gas price forecasts, first in August 2011, and again in July 2012.
+The Council issued two updates to its natural gas price forecasts, first in August 2011, and again in July 2012.
 Each update adjusted the forecasts downward.
 For the forecast year 2014, the Sixth Power Plan used a base case U.S. wellhead price forecast of \$6.13 per MMBtu; the 2011 update lowered this to \$5.07 per MMBtu; and the 2012 update further lowered it to \$4.45 per MMBtu.

 The Sixth Power Plan emphasized that market prices for natural gas are subject to significant volatility, both in the short term and over longer periods of time.
-The advent of shale gas provides a real-world demonstration of such uncertainty; in this case in the downward price direction was due to a major increase in supply.
-At other times, upward movements in natural gas prices have been triggered by reductions in supply or increases in demand.
+The advent of shale gas provides a real-world demonstration of such uncertainty.
+At other times, higher natural gas prices have been triggered by reduced supplies or increasing demand.

 Increasingly, natural gas-fired generation is displacing coal-fired generation.
 Coal to gas fuel switching is partly the result of environmental concerns, but it also reflects changed economics.
 In particular, it appears that lower market prices for natural gas are combining with higher market prices for coal to make natural gas-fired generating facilities more cost-effective.